flutter/website/src/docs/development/ui/animations/hero-animations.md

 one screen to another is called a _hero animation_ in Flutter, though the same motion is sometimes referred to as a _shared element transition_.

-You may want to watch this one-minute video introducing the Hero widget:
+You might want to watch this one-minute video introducing the Hero widget:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Be9UH1kXFDw?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This guide demonstrates how to build standard hero animations, and hero